utiasDSL/lsy_drone_racing/docs/index.rst

 ^^^^^^^^^^^^^

 1. **Simulation Environment**: Test your algorithms in a realistic virtual environment before deploying to real drones.
-2. **Deployment Tools**: Seamlessly transition from simulation to real-world racing.
+2. **Deployment Tools**: Transition from simulation to real-world racing with interfaces compatible with the simulation environment.
 3. **Online Competition**: Participate in virtual drone racing competitions to benchmark your algorithms against others.
 4. **Comprehensive Python API**: Access a comprehensive documentation of the Python API to get a deeper understanding of how the simulation and deployment environments work under the hood.